Jimmie Ward: Legal issues

 On June 12, 2025, Ward was arrested in Magnolia, Texas on a third degree felony assault charge which was described as "family related."
-He was then booked into Montgomery County Jail, where he is being held without bond.
+He was then booked into Montgomery County Jail, where he was being held without bond.
 He would be eventually released on a $30,000 bail.
 On August 7, 2025, Ward was arrested for drunk driving, which also resulted in him violating one of the conditions for his bail on his June 2025 assault charge.
 However, it was agreed that Ward would be released the next day after only serving an overnight prison stay.

 In September 2025, a Montgomery county court in Texas didn't find probable cause Ward had committed the alleged domestic violence crimes he was accused of and decided not to indict him.